-We are all getting older, and it is expected that the onset of dementia will be part of the journey.
+Dementia care Singapore is expected to be part of our journey as we age.
 While there is no specific age for dementia onset, people typically start noticing changes in their memory and other cognitive functions between their 40s and 60s.

 It is therefore important to be proactive about dementia care in Singapore and take the necessary steps to prevent or delay its onset.
 The purpose of this article is to provide you with information on dementia care in Singapore so that you can have a better understanding of the situation and make informed decisions on your loved one’s health.